accent-starlette/starlette-core/docs/pagination.md

     return templates.TemplateResponse(template, context)
 ```

-In the template you will want to be able to navigate between pages which can be done by referencing `paginator` and `page`:
+In the template you will want to be able to navigate between pages.
+This can be achieved by referencing `paginator` and `page`:

 ```html
 <div>